Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 4. Add Click Interaction:

 - If you want the button to navigate, select the **Normal State**, drag the blue arrow to the target frame, and set the trigger to "On Click".

+### References
+- Chatgpt is used to help figure out the process of making the hover effect for buttons and the navigation bar.
+- Also some youtube video's were used to help with understanding how the make the hover effect.
+(These will be linked below.)

+This video is watched at speed 0.25:  [Navigation Hover Effect in one minute using Figma](https://www.youtube.com/watch?v=CnJIfQRur28)

+Video on how to create hover effect on button: [Create a Button With a HOVER Functionality in 128 SECONDS (Figma Tutorial)](https://www.youtube.com/watch?v=AHBEpMD2dZ0)